 Distract yourself from eating.
 If you spend your day thinking about how hungry you are, transitioning to intermittent fasting will be very difficult for you.
 Plan your fasting windows wisely.
 Especially in your transition period, as your body is getting used to fasting, it can help make the hours go by quicker.

 Zero-calorie beverages are okay.
 Caffeine boosts like green tea or coffee can also help make fasting easier.
 Again, don’t overthink it.
 If you want to add milk to your coffee or drink a soda during your fast, it’s not going to ruin everything.
 Like any good habit, it takes time to build and you can ease your way into it.
 It’s better to be less strict about your diet and stick with it then to give up on it completely because it’s too strict from the get-go.

 For anyone looking to lose weight or gain lean body mass, intermittent fasting has lots of positive benefits that can help you achieve your goals.
 While it can have a different effect on different individuals and may not be right for everyone, its benefits make it worth trying.
 You can work around your daily schedule and make adjustments to your fast so it fits your lifestyle.
 Once you’ve overcome a very temporary transition period, your body will perform just the same as it did before you decided to fast, if not better.

 Drew Manning, an IF specialist, goes deeper in the topic of intermittent fasting here.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.